andry-tino/book-programming-science/cellular-automata-code/v2.4.2/README.md

 ## Changes from 2.4

-- Changed style to use images for cells.
+- Changed state transition function logic to use an opinion threshold shifter.